MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     #######################################################
     </pre>

-1. Switch back to the Azure Portal Access key blade and click the select all button next to the **STORAGE ACCOUNT NAME** edit box and copy the selected text to the clipboard.
+1. Switch back to the Azure Portal "Access key" blade and click the button next to **STORAGE ACCOUNT NAME** to copy the name to the clipboard.

-1. In the editor, replace **<account name>** with the account name you just copied.
+1. In the editor, replace **<account name\>** with the account name you just copied.
 Make sure the account name is surrounded by single quotes.

-1. Back in the Azure portal Access key blade, click the button next to **Access keys, KEY1** and copy that key to the clipboard.
+1. Back in the Azure portal Access key blade, click the button next to the primary access key to copy that key to the clipboard.

-1. In the editor, replace **<account key>** with the account key you just copied.
+1. In the editor, replace **<account key\>** with the key you just copied.
 Make sure the account key is surrounded by single quotes.
 The final output will look like the following:

 	<pre>
     ########################################################